 - How to Use the Catalogue

-The mission of the Office of Admissions and Relations with Schools (OARS), a division of Student Affairs, is to: (1) optimize UCI’s undergraduate enrollments by implementing Academic Senate, universitywide, and campus policies for the selection and admission of new freshmen and transfer students; and (2) stimulate and advance cooperative educational relationships between UCI and California schools and colleges.
-OARS works to improve the preparation of prospective students for higher education and to promote their access to and success at UCI.
+The mission of the Office of Undergraduate Admissions, a division of Student Affairs, is to: (1) optimize UCI’s undergraduate enrollments by implementing Academic Senate, universitywide, and campus policies for the selection and admission of new freshmen and transfer students; and (2) stimulate and advance cooperative educational relationships between UCI and California schools and colleges.
+Undergraduate Admissions works to improve the preparation of prospective students for higher education and to promote their access to and success at UCI.

-For additional information about OARS and the services listed below, call 949-824-6703 or visit the OARS website.
+For additional information about the Office of Undergraduate Admissions and the services listed below, call 949-824-6703 or visit the Office of Undergraduate Admissions website.